Robert Dyer (clergyman): Family

 Robert Dyer left Greenspond briefly in 1845 to be married in England.
 He married Elizabeth Bartlett, daughter of Josiah and Sarah Ann (Hughes) Bartlett, on 15 April 1845, at St. Andrew-by-the-Wardrobe, in London.
 Robert and Elizabeth had five children: William Bartlett Dyer (22 July 1846), Henry Thomas Dyer (31 October 1847), Joseph Lake Dyer (23 May 1849), Louise Sarah Dyer (20 April 1851; she died and was buried on 28 June 1852, at the age of 1 year and 2 months), and Isabella Dyer (8 August 1852).

 William Dyer became a teacher in Prince Edward Island, and later became a pharmacist; he moved back to England in 1909.
 Henry Dyer was a telegraph operator, Isabella married a John Charles Travers, and Joseph Dyer was a merchant in Prince Edward Island.
-Joseph's daughter, Alice Maude, was a nurse but later became the first registered woman pharmacist in Prince Edward Island when she received her diploma in this field in 1928.
+Joseph's daughter, Alice Maude, was a nurse but later became the first registered female pharmacist in Prince Edward Island when she received her diploma in this field in 1928.